Vasily Livanov: Personal life

 Livanov was married twice.
 His first wife (1958–1970) was Alina Engelgardt, daughter of the acclaimed Soviet biochemist Vladimir Engelgardt.
 They had a daughter Anastasia.
 Since 1972 he has been married to Elena Artemievna Balabanova, an art director and animator.
 They have two sons, Boris and Nikolai.
 In 2009 Boris was charged with a murder of Igor Khromov whom he cut with a knife during a drunken brawl; he was imprisoned for nine years, but set free following a parole in 2015.
 In June 2017 Maria Golubkina, an actress, daughter of Larisa Golubkina and stepdaughter of Andrei Mironov, announced her engagement to Boris Livanov, but in just a month they "decided to take a break".

 Vasily Livanov was a close friend of Vitaly Solomin and Rina Zelyonaya, who played Doctor Watson and Mrs. Hudson.
 As he writes in his memoir:

 "It happens so that when someone passes away, we customarily treat his actions and related events as the thing of the past.
-But everything about my beloved closest friend and partner Vitaly Solomin has become a part of my way of life, my conscience, so for me it will become the thing of the past only when I pass away too."He's a stout supporter of Vladimir Putin and his policies against Ukraine, supporting both the annexation of Crimea and the 2022 Russian invasion of Ukraine.
+But everything about my beloved closest friend and partner Vitaly Solomin has become a part of my way of life, my conscience, so for me it will become the thing of the past only when I pass away too."He is a staunch supporter of Vladimir Putin and his policies against Ukraine, supporting both the 2014 annexation of Crimea and the 2022 Russian invasion of Ukraine.